Diego Espinoza (footballer)

-Diego Alberto Espinoza Atoche (born 30 January 2001) is a Peruvian footballer who plays as a winger for Peruvian Primera División side Universidad San Martín on loan from Alianza Lima.
+Diego Alberto Espinoza Atoche (born 30 January 2001) is a Peruvian footballer who plays as a winger for Peruvian Segunda División side Deportivo Coopsol.

 Career

 Club career

 On 5 March 2019, 18-year old Espinoza signed his first professional contract with Alianza Lima.
 However, he only played for the club's reserve team in the 2019 season, including one game on the bench for the first team in the Peruvian Primera División.
 Therefore, he was loaned out to Ayacucho FC in 2020, to gain some experience.

 He made his Ayacucho- and Peruvian Primera División on 2 February 2020 against Universidad San Martín.
 Espinoza started on the bench, before replacing Carlos Olascuaga in the 61st minute.

 In January 2021, Espinoza was loaned out to Universidad San Martín for the 2021 season.
 However, he wasn't used at all at San Martín, and on 5 July 2021, he was instead loaned out to Cusco FC, for the rest of the year.

 On 2 February 2022, Espinoza returned to Universidad San Martín, this time on a permanent deal.
+A year later, he moved to Peruvian Segunda División side Ayacucho FC.
+In March 2024, Espinoza signed for Santos de Nasca.

+In March 2025, Espinoza moved to Deportivo Coopsol.